aki-ph-chem/pgopher-nixos/README.md

 ## About

+PGOPHER with Nix!

 PGOPHER is a program which is used as simulation & analysis of spectrum.

-PGOPHER with Nix!

-based on original page: https://pgopher.chm.bris.ac.uk/
+This package is based on original [PGOPHER](https://pgopher.chm.bris.ac.uk/) and wrap executable binary with flake.

 ## Usage Instructions